leeanncafferata/clio3-syllabus/source/policies.md

 ### Late work

-I am willing to grant extensions for cause, but you must request an extension well in advance of the assignment's due date.
-For every day or part of a day that an assignment is late, I will reduce your grade by a step, e.g., from A to A-, from A- to B+, and so on.
+I am willing to grant extensions for cause, but you must request an extension before the assignment's due date.
+For every day or part of a day that an assignment is late without an extension, I may reduce your grade by a step, e.g., from A to A-, from A- to B+, and so on.
+No work (other than final exams) will be accepted later than the last day that the class meets unless I have agreed otherwise.

 ### Accommodations

-If you are a student with a disability and you need academic accommodations, please see me and contact the Office of Disability Services at 703.993.2474 or <http://ods.gmu.edu>.
+If you are a student with a disability and you need academic accommodations, please see me and contact the Office of Disability Services at 703-993-2474 or <http://ods.gmu.edu>.
 All academic accommodations must be arranged through that office.

 ### General policies

 See the [George Mason University catalog][] for general policies, as well as the university [statement on diversity][].
-You are expected to know and follow George Mason's policies on academic integrity and the honor code.
+You are expected to know and follow George Mason's policies on [academic integrity][] and the [honor code][].
 Please ask me if you have any questions about how these policies apply to work in this course.

 ### License